OC Cavy Haven Home About OC Cavy Haven How can you help Adopt a gionea pig Donate Cavy Care News & Events

 Why can't I adopt a male-female pair?

-Our rescue, like all other animal rescues, does not support breeding of animals in due part to the pet overpopulation problem.
-We therefore will not adopt out guinea pigs in male - female pairs unless at least one of the animals has been altered.
+Our rescue like all other animal rescues does not support breeding of animals.
+We therefore will not adopt out guinea pigs in male female pairs unless at least one of the animals has been altered.

 Back to Top